BrianLitwin/SwiftRegularExpressionsPlayground/README.md

 Code used and inspired by [this NSHipster article](https://nshipster.com/nsregularexpression/).
 See the article for more about the implementation details.

-Drop in a few lines and test your regular expression in `test(regex:)`:
+Drop in a few lines and test your regular expression:

 ```Swift
 lines = [